vchan2/vchan2.github.io/2021APCalculusAB.md

   * (AP) Use Intermediate Value Theorem
   * (AP) Handle more challenging expressions involving trigonometric functions, exponentials, and logarithms

-Unit 2 test is scheduled for <b>Saturday, October 24 - Thursday, October 29</b> in the exam centre.
+Unit 2 test is scheduled for <b>Wednesday, October 11</b> in-class.
-You should be proficient in all material contained in Chapter 2.
+You should be proficient in all material contained in Unit 2.
 More precisely, you should be able to:
   * Describe the relationship between continuity and differentiability.
   * Compute a derivative from first principles.
   * Approximate the value of a derivative from either a table or graph.